A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Measure the Impacts:} There are various monitoring methods used to monitor the health of lightening arrestors.
-On-line measurement methods are preferred since they do not require a substation to be taken out of service to perform the evaluations.
-Furthermore, unlike most of the equipment, lightening arrestor's performance and health can only be monitored by comparing with the baseline measurements.
+\textbf{Existing Methods to Measure the Impacts:} Various monitoring methods are used to monitor the health of lightning arrestors.
+On-line measurement methods are preferred, because they do not require a substation to be taken out of service to perform the evaluations.
+Furthermore, unlike equipment, lightning arrestor performance and health can only be monitored by comparing with the baseline measurements.
 Some of the online methods are 1) infrared imaging, 2) monitoring resistive component of current, 3) third harmonic measurement, 4) absolute temperature and comparison, and 5) power loss at maximum continuous over voltage \cite{Surge_arrestor_SN}.
 Monitoring of arrestors was dominated by third harmonic measurement (also known as leakage current test) at the base of the arrestor.
 However, this method requires the arrestor to be isolated from the earth for accurate data collection \cite{Arrestor_condition_SN}.
 To account for this, infrared imaging method is employed for online monitoring of arrestors.
-However, estimation of arrestor health using infrared imaging is not easy because of the lack of supplier's information on absolute temperature correlation with arrestor's health.
+However, estimation of arrestor health using infrared imaging is not easy because of the lack of information from suppliers on absolute temperature correlation with arrestors' health.
 For example, \cite{NEMA_Arrestors_SN} shows how infrared scanning can help identify failures in work in three arrestors when compared to the each other.
 According to \cite{Arrestor_condition_SN} , a temperature of 5\degree C between two partner arrestors warrants concern and anything greater than 10\degree C means a failure.
-There are various failure modes for lightening arrestors, among them moisture ingress is known to be a major factor \cite{Surge_arrestor_SN}. \cite{Surge_arrestor_SN} presents some field test showcasing the impact of different factors such as 1) time of the day, 2) location of sensor on arrestor, 3) cardinal direction of sun, and 4) weather on the absolute surface temperature of arrestor.
+There are various failure modes for lightning arrestors; in particular, moisture ingress is known to be a major factor \cite{Surge_arrestor_SN}.
+Ref. \cite{Surge_arrestor_SN} presents some field tests showcasing the impact of different factors such as 1) time of day, 2) location of sensor on arrestor, 3) cardinal direction of sun, and 4) weather on the absolute surface temperature of arrestor.
 These tests are conducted to identify the correlation of absolute surface temperature as metric for health monitoring instead of comparing a group of arrestors for health monitoring that is currently used in the field.